microsoft/adx-automotive-demos/README.md

-# ADX Automotive Demos
+# Automotive Demos

-Welcome to Azure Data Explorer Automotive demos for Test & Validation Fleets.
 This project contains sample code for the [Data analytics for automotive test fleets](https://learn.microsoft.com/en-us/azure/architecture/industries/automotive/automotive-telemetry-analytics) architecture.

 Here you can find two sub-projects:

-- [geospatial](geospatial/README.md) is a Node.js project that provides geospatial visualization capabilities.
+- [fabric](fabric/README.md) shows how to analyze MDF files in Microsoft Fabric.
-- [mdf42adx](mdf42adx/README.md) is a python script that prepares ASAM MDF-4 files for import into ADX.
+- [mdf42adx](mdf42adx/README.md) shows how to analyze MDF files in ADX.

+The [ASAM MDF-4 standard](https://www.asam.net/standards/detail/mdf/wiki/) has wide adoption in the automotive industry to store measurement and calibration data.
+The [asammdf python library](https://pypi.org/project/asammdf/) provides structured access to the MDF-4 data.

 ## Using the projects